Molajo/Molajo/README.md

 ## Is Molajo capable of multi-lingual content? ##

-## How can I create new applications in an existing Molajo site to provide an area like an intranet, content staging area or customer portal? ##
+## How can I add an application, like an intranet, to a Molajo site? ##

 Learn about [Molajo applications](https://github.com/Molajo/Molajo/blob/core/applications/README.md)